niden-net/niden-net/_posts/2023-04-17-linux-swap-file-in-ram.md

 ---
 Many of us have Linux machines, as our primary workstations.
 Mine comes with the Linux Mint flavor, and this post reflects that installation.

 The installation I chose was what came out of the box.
 I am running Linux Mint Cinnamon 21 currently.
 I have removed some of the pre-installed packages, such as LibreOffice (I use the `.AppImage` file instead), but in all I have not changed anything else.

 After the installation, as expected I had a swap disk.
 This is the disk where data can be swapped from memory (to the disk) when more memory is required than is available.

+### Swap Disk

 To speed things up, I changed my swap disk to a RAM based one.